 - E-way bill mandate for interstate movement of goods started from 1st April 2018

-- While the E-way bill system was initially only applicable for inter-state movement of goods, states have adopted and implemented the system in a phased manner and mandated the generation of E-way Bills for intra-state movement of goods as well.
+- While the E-way bill system was initially only applicable for inter-state movement of goods, states adopted and implemented the system in a phased manner and mandated the generation of E-way Bills for intra-state movement of goods as well.
 E-way bill mandate for intrastate movement of goods started from 15thApril 2018 in a phased manner.

 - States for intrastate implementation were divided into 4 lots to execute a phase-wise rollout.